Getting to know the world's most sophisticated MQB intake

-The R600 Intake System is surely the best-know product in RacingLine’s portfolio of performance upgrades.
+The R600 Intake System is surely one of the best-known products in RacingLine’s portfolio of performance upgrades.
 And for good reason.
 With OEM-standards of appearance and build, plus a genuine capacity for airflow to 600bhp and beyond it’s one of those rare products that you can buy with your heart and your head.
-Here’s the story of R600.
+Here’s the story of RacingLine’s R600.

-It has been true for as long as the internal combustion engine has been in existence.
-The more effectively you can get quantities of cold fresh the air in to the cylinders, the more power and efficiency your engine will achieve.
+It's been true for as long as the internal combustion engine has been in existence.
+The more effectively you can get quantities of cold fresh the air into the cylinders, the more power and efficiency your engine will achieve.

-So starting from the basics, your internal combustion engine is basically a pump.
+So, starting from the basics, your internal combustion engine is basically a pump.
 Air and fuel goes in one end.
 Then you get exhaust gases, heat, and a spinning crankshaft out from the other.
 As a rule of thumb, an engine needs about 14 times as much air as fuel.
 So add more fuelling (as most remaps do), or rev it higher and you can easily imagine how much the corresponding airflow needs to increase by.
-The factory intake just isn’t up to delivering that sort of airflow at higher power, and will be starving the engine of air.

 Let’s Start With the Factory Intake

-The good news is, the factory intakes are pretty good.
-As always with factory parts, there’s a compromise involved.
-When Volkswagen Group’s engineers specify their air intakes, their priorities are different to us ‘car people’: they want something that is cost effective, quiet, and reasonably efficient when delivering at the factory power levels.
+The good news for any Volkswagen or Audi owner of a stock 2.0/1.8 TSI EA888 gen.3 or gen.3B car is that the factory intake is pretty reasonable.
+But as always with factory parts, there’s a compromise involved.
+When Volkswagen Group’s engineers specify their air intakes, their priorities are different to us ‘car people’: they want something that is cheap, quiet, and tolerably efficient when flowing at the factory power levels.
 Which is just fine for most customers, on most cars, most of the time.

 So do I need a Cold-Air Intake System?